-If you're not ready to buy a more fuel-efficient car, you can still save money in a number of ways in whatever vehicle you drive.
-Cars.com provides the tips and dispels the myths.
+CARS.COM — If you’re not ready to buy a more fuel-efficient car, you can still save money in a number of ways in whatever vehicle you drive.
+Cars.com provides the tips and dispels the myths below.

 Get the Lead Out: Weight is fuel economy’s natural enemy, so removing unnecessary items or people from your car can translate to real fuel savings.

 Get the Leadfoot Out: You can save fuel immediately in whatever you drive by going easy on the accelerator.
 Jackrabbit starts and full-throttle acceleration boost fuel consumption dramatically.
 It’s a matter of degree: Light acceleration saves more than moderate acceleration.

 Top speed also plays a part.
 Most vehicles are most efficient when cruising in their top gear at a relatively low speed.
 For example, a car with a six-speed transmission would be most efficient in 6th gear at 40 to 55 mph.
 Wind resistance increases exponentially with speed, so as your pace increases from this point, fuel economy drops dramatically.
 Onboard trip computers that show instantaneous and average fuel economy are remarkably accurate — keep an eye on this and you’ll learn how to drive in a miserly fashion.

 An Ounce of Prevention: Keeping your tires inflated properly and your engine running right is critical to efficient motoring — underinflated tires can lower your fuel economy by full miles per gallon.
 Get the correct tire pressure amount from the sticker on your car’s doorjamb or the owner’s manual, and not the tire’s sidewall.

 Even if your car seems to be running well, that perplexing check engine light could represent a dead oxygen sensor or some other emissions control problem that causes the vehicle to waste several miles per gallon.